wrathematics/argon2/README.md

 * **Author:** Drew Schmidt

-**argon2** is an R package for secure password hashing.
+**argon2** is an R package for secure password hashing via the argon2 algorithm.
+As of 2015-2016, it is a very new hashing algorithm and is believed to be very secure.
+The package also includes some utilities that should be useful for digest authentication, including a wrapper of blake2b.
+For similar R packages, see **sodium** and **bcrypt**.

 The package includes a source distribution of https://github.com/P-H-C/phc-winner-argon2